oracle/terraform-provider-oci/website/docs/r/metering_computation_query.html.markdown

 		* `forecast` - Forecast configuration of usage/cost.
 			* `forecast_type` - BASIC uses the exponential smoothing (ETS) model to project future usage/costs based on history data.
 The basis for projections is a periodic set of equivalent historical days for which the projection is being made.
 			* `time_forecast_ended` - The forecast end time.
 			* `time_forecast_started` - The forecast start time.
 Defaults to UTC-1 if not specified.
 		* `granularity` - The usage granularity.
 HOURLY - Hourly data aggregation.
 DAILY - Daily data aggregation.
 MONTHLY - Monthly data aggregation.
 TOTAL - Not yet supported.
-		* `group_by` - Aggregate the result by. example: `["tagNamespace", "tagKey", "tagValue", "service", "skuName", "skuPartNumber", "unit", "compartmentName", "compartmentPath", "compartmentId", "platform", "region", "logicalAd", "resourceId", "tenantId", "tenantName"]`
+		* `group_by` - Specifies what to aggregate the result by.
+For example: `["tagNamespace", "tagKey", "tagValue", "service", "skuName", "skuPartNumber", "unit", "compartmentName", "compartmentPath", "compartmentId", "platform", "region", "logicalAd", "resourceId", "tenantId", "tenantName"]`
 		* `group_by_tag` - GroupBy a specific tagKey.
 Provide the tagNamespace and tagKey in the tag object.
 Only supports one tag in the list.
 For example: `[{"namespace":"oracle", "key":"createdBy"]`
 			* `key` - The tag key.
 			* `namespace` - The tag namespace.
 			* `value` - The tag value.
-		* `is_aggregate_by_time` - Whether aggregated by time.
-If isAggregateByTime is true, all usage/cost over the query time period will be added up.
+		* `is_aggregate_by_time` - Specifies whether aggregated by time.
+If isAggregateByTime is true, all usage or cost over the query time period will be added up.
 		* `query_type` - The query usage type.
 COST by default if it is missing.
-Usage - Query the usage data.
-Cost - Query the cost/billing data.
-Credit - Query the credit adjustments data.
-ExpiredCredit - Query the expired credits data AllCredit - Query the credit adjustments and expired credit
+			* Usage: Query the usage data.
+			* Cost: Query the cost/billing data.
+			* Credit: Query the credit adjustments data.
+			* ExpiredCredit: Query the expired credits data.
+			* AllCredit: Query the credit adjustments and expired credit.
+		* `query_filter` - The filter object for query usage.
 		* `tenant_id` - Tenant ID.
 		* `time_usage_ended` - The usage end time.
 		* `time_usage_started` - The usage start time.